Care starts with a wealth of

 Bamboo control

 We recommend annual root pruning as the first option for control.
-A bamboo barrier of 60 mil thickness by 30 inch deep, HDPE (high density polyethylene) can be used for rhizome control.
+A high density polyethylene (HDPE) bamboo barrier of 60 mil thickness (or 80 mil depending on the species) by 30 inch deep can be used for rhizome control.
 With the exception of very light soil, the bamboo rhizomes are usually in the top few inches of soil.
-However, when the rhizome encounters an obstruction it will turn and sometimes go down.
+However, when the rhizome encounters an obstruction it will turn and sometimes go down deeper.
 It is important to avoid loose soil or air pockets next to the barrier or the bamboo may go deeper than you want or perhaps under the barrier.

 Yellowing & falling leaves